 When you think about what nonprofit organizations do, you probably think about specific programs or resources that help people in need.
-A food pantry, a shelter, or a blood bank—all communities need nonprofits to support and deliver critical services like these and others to people in need.
+A food pantry, a shelter, or a blood bank—all communities need the support of nonprofits to deliver critical services like these and many others.

 Volunteering is another aspect of service work.
 Maybe you had your first community service experience in high school.
 In college, you might have volunteered in service activities—maybe you cleaned up a neighborhood park on Earth Day, collected books for a literacy program, or tutored at a local afterschool program.
 You’ve seen first-hand how important service is to a community and how nonprofits not only meet needs, but also help to inspire a sense of social responsibility and connection.